lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 .. image:: lximage-prefrences.png

 The :guilabel:`Shortcuts` tab has settings for changing keyboard shortcuts in LXImage.
+To see what a shortcut will do read the :guilabel:`General` column.

 Version
 -------